How to update the editor bundle?

-For instructions on how to update the editor bundle, check out our documentation
+For instructions on how to update the editor bundle, check out the documentation.

 # How can I update the editor?

-After updating a CKEditor 5 in your frontend application you may receive an
+After updating CKEditor 5 in your frontend application you may receive the

 There is no way to edit a document using two or more different versions of the editor.

 To create a new collaboration session, you can disconnect all users and reconnect after 24 hours.
 Alternatively, you can end the open collaboration session programmatically using our REST API method.

 # How to detect an incompatible bundle version?

 To check the bundle version which was used to initialize an editing session, you can perform a request to our REST API.

 bundle_version which can be compared with the current bundle version.